Here are some photographs of my figural napkin rings

 A bearded man holds the ring up above his head.

-I have a toothpick hodler with the same man holding up a sphere with holes in it.
+a toothpick hodler with the same man holding up a sphere with holes in

 Marked 1145.